Mastkasin/DuplicateDeleter/README.txt

-﻿🧹 DuplicateDeleter v2.0.0
+🧹 DuplicateDeleter v3.0.0
-The ultimate, lightweight tool to keep your folders clean and organized.
+The ultimate, lightweight background daemon to keep your folders clean and organized.
-DuplicateDeleter is a cross-platform desktop application designed to find and remove duplicate files safely.
-Version 2.0.0 introduces a smarter interface, automated scanning, and persistent memory.
+DuplicateDeleter is a cross-platform background application designed to find and remove duplicate files safely.
+Version 3.0.0 introduces true Background Daemon mode with native macOS Dock support and Windows System Tray integration!

-✨ What's New in v2.0.0?
+✨ What's New in v3.0.0?
-🕒 Smart Auto-Cull: Set your own frequency (Seconds to Years!) and let the app clean in the background.
+👻 Always-On Background Daemon: Close the dashboard window, and the app will silently keep running and monitoring your folders on the background (lives in the macOS Dock or Windows System Tray).
+🎚️ Quick Toggle: Enable or disable Auto-Cull directly from your Windows System Tray without even opening the app!
-🧠 Persistent Memory: The app now remembers your monitored folders and "ignored" files even after a restart.
+🕒 Persistent Auto-Cull: The app remembers your timer settings.
+Restart the app, and it automatically resumes scanning and cleaning.
 📂 Multi-Folder Support: Monitor multiple directories simultaneously.
-🛡️ Content Hashing: Uses MD5 hashing to ensure files are identical, not just similar in name.

 🚀 Installation & Launch
 For macOS
 Download DuplicateDeleter.zip from the Latest Release.
-Unzip and move the app to your Applications folder.
+Unzip and move DuplicateDeleter.app to your Applications folder.
-Important: Right-click the app and select 'Open' (first time only) to bypass the unidentified developer warning.
+Important (First launch only): Right-click the app and select 'Open' to bypass the macOS unidentified developer warning safely.
+Background Usage: Closing the dashboard window with the 'X' button keeps the app active in your Dock.
+Click the Dock icon to bring the dashboard back to the front!

 For Windows
 Download DuplicateDeleter.exe from the Latest Release.
-Run the executable.
-No installation required!
+Important (First launch only): Because the app is from an unidentified developer (me), Windows Defender SmartScreen might show a blue "Windows protected your PC" popup.
+Click on "More info" and select "Run anyway" to bypass this warning safely.
+Background Usage: Closing the window with 'X' minimizes the app to your System Tray (bottom-right of your taskbar, click the ^ arrow if hidden).
+Right-click the purple icon to toggle Auto-Cull or close the app.

 🛠 Features & Safety
 Safe Deletion: Files are moved to the Trash/Recycle Bin, never permanently deleted immediately.
 100% Offline: No data ever leaves your computer.
 Your privacy is guaranteed.
-Ignore List: Found a duplicate you want to keep?
-Click 'Ignore' and the app will never ask you about it again.
-Detailed Logs: All actions are saved in DuplicateDeleter.log in your home directory for full transparency.
+Detailed Logs: All actions are saved in the DuplicateDeleter.log file directly in your system's Downloads folder (works across different system languages) for full transparency.

-🔒 Security & Privacy
-TLS 1.3: Secure update checks (if enabled).
-Log Management: Automatic cleanup of logs older than 30 days to save space.
-Open Source: Full transparency of the source code.

 ⭐ Support the Project
-If DuplicateDeleter helped you save space, please consider starring this repository!
+If DuplicateDeleter helped you save space, please consider starring this repository on GitHub!
 It helps other people find the tool.
 Developed with ❤️ by Mastkasin